Rite of Memphis-Misraim: The 1998 Schism and Contemporary Development

 The dissolution of the French Grand Lodge of the Ancient and Primitive Rite of Memphis-Misraïm began to take shape in 1995.
 Several fundamental issues contributed to this fragmentation, including debates over lodge gender integration, the independence of the first three degrees' workshops from those of the higher degrees, lifetime leadership appointments, and the distinction between rite and obedience.
 These tensions culminated in a significant crisis following the creation of a mixed Egyptian "path" in 1997.

 The definitive break occurred on January 24, 1998, when the obedience split into two branches.
 One faction formed the Symbolic Grand Lodge of France under Georges Claude Vieilledent's leadership, while the other remained loyal to Gérard Kloppel under the name French Male Grand Lodge of Memphis Misraïm.
 Following this division, Kloppel created the Traditional Grand Lodge of Memphis-Misraim by patent of March 15, 1998, then on May 5, 1998 transmitted his office of World Grand Master to Cheikna Sylla.
-He will remain in the Traditional Grand Lodge of Memphis-Misraïm as a simple member until 2007.
+He remained in the Traditional Grand Lodge of Memphis-Misraïm as a simple member until 2007.
 The original French Grand Lodge of the Ancient and Primitive Rite of Memphis-Misraïm was ultimately dissolved by the Créteil tribunal.

 The Egyptian temple of Freemason Hall in Australia, 2014.
 The columns on both sides are palmiform.